 To get more visibility and traction on Instagram, brands use three strategies:

-- They pay to promote their organic content and create ads.
+- They pay to boost their organic content and create ads.

 - They embed social media on websites and other digital services to grow followers and increase post engagement for their branded Instagram feeds.